daos-stack/go-daos/README.md

 /tmp/daos-uri or it can be customized with --uri option.
 See command help for more options and command details.

-Example comamnds to create an container and manipulate objects:
+Example comands to create an container and manipulate objects:

 	cont=$(uuidgen)